 The Upper Room Leadership Programme will take participants on a journey of profound discovery and formation, both practical and spiritual.
-Its aim is simple: to form young Catholic leaders who are the now in the Church, and to give them the tools necessary to lead young people in their parishes.
+Its aim is simple: to form young Catholic leaders and to give them the tools necessary to lead young people in their parishes.

 Over the course of a year, the young leaders will be given the necessary training for building and leading youth groups in their parishes, as well as growing in their own spiritual life.

-The call to leadership is something vocational, and answering it brings great joy.
-We warmly invite you to apply, to begin this journey of discerning what the Lord is calling you to.
+The call to leadership is an invitation to make a real difference.
+We warmly invite you to apply, to begin this journey of discerning what the Lord is calling you to do.

 Programme Content